MicrosoftDocs/SupportArticles-docs/support/windows-server/backup-and-storage/troubleshoot-data-corruption-and-disk-errors.md

 ## Troubleshooting Event ID 153

 Event ID 153 indicates that there's an error with the storage subsystem.
-Event ID 153 is similar to Event ID 129.
-The difference is that Event ID 129 is logged when the Storport driver times out a request to the disk, and Event ID 153 is logged when the Storport miniport driver times out a request.
+Event ID 153 is similar to Event ID 129, but the difference is that Event ID 129 is logged when the Storport driver times out a request to the disk, and Event ID 153 is logged when the Storport miniport driver times out a request.
 The miniport driver may also be referred to as an adapter driver or HBA driver, which is typically written by the hardware vendor.

 If Event ID 153 or Event ID 129 is logged, disk I/O timeout is the common cause because the storage controller can't handle the load.
 In this case, the I/O operation times out, and the miniport driver (from a vendor) sends back the messages to the Storport driver (the last Microsoft storage driver in the stack).
 Then, the Storport driver translates the information and logs the event in the Event Viewer.